graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

   execute_reports = ipu.utils.extract_execute_reports(rep)
   events = ipu.utils.extract_all_events(rep)

-See the :ref:`api-section` section.
+See the :ref:`api-section` section for more information.

 COMPILE_BEGIN
 _____________

 This event is generated when the Poplar compilation begins.
-It contains the XLA module name, a timestamp and the ordinal of the device that the compilation was done for.
+It contains the XLA module name, a timestamp and the ordinal of the device that the code was compiled for.

 COMPILE_END
 ___________

 This is generated when the Poplar compilation ends.
-It contains the module name, a timestamp, an ordinal and some compilation trace fields.
+It contains the module name, a timestamp, an ordinal and the following compilation trace fields:

 * ``compilation_report`` is the Poplar compilation report.